-Amy Ryan's practice focuses on technology related transactions.
-Ms. Ryan regularly assists clients with drafting and negotiating a broad range of contracts for the commercialization and protection of intellectual property and technology.
+Ms. Ryan also has a deep background in assisting commercial companies in the life sciences sector with drafting and negotiating a broad range of contracts for the commercialization and protection of intellectual property and technology.
 Her experience in this capacity includes drafting and negotiating license agreements, development agreements, collaboration agreements, clinical study agreements, technology transfer agreements, and manufacturing and distribution agreements.
-While Ms. Ryan counsels clients in a variety of industries, she concentrates in the field of life sciences and has particular expertise in representing both commercial and non-profit entities in novel research collaborations with academic and medical research institutions.

 - The Mark Foundation for Cancer Research (U.S.) Ltd. in a major grant transaction with Cambridge University to establish The Mark Foundation Institute for Integrated Cancer Medicine at Cambridge, a new institute that aims to revolutionize cancer care by maximizing big data collected from patients.
 The virtual institute aims to exploit recent advances in big data processing and machine learning to capture and integrate clinical, genomic, and image data collated from hundreds of cancer patients in real time.